squaltum/onelink-monitoring/README.md

 How to deploy

-Pre-step edit vars for s3 bucket
+Pre-step edit file VARS for s3 bucket
-     - vi VARS

 1. Prometheus + Thanos Sidecar
      - cd sripts